-Update: The Development Application for the Estate Development is open for public comment until 5 May 2017.
-Visit the Environment, Planning and Sustainable Development Directorate here to view and comment on the DA.
+Update: The Development Application for the Estate Development is now closed for public comment and under assessment.
+Visit the Environment, Planning and Sustainable Development Directorate here to view the DA.

 The Red Hill Public Housing Precinct is located opposite the Red Hill shops and is bounded by La Perouse Street, Discovery Street, and Monaro Crescent.
 The site is approximately 1.5 per cent of the total area of Red Hill.

 The site is one of 13 multi-unit public housing developments identified for redevelopment as part of the ACT Government’s public housing renewal program.
 For information about the Public Housing Renewal Taskforce click here.